-Pullover or jersey.
+Pullover or jersey worn under the tracksuit on cold days.
 (Jerseys may not be worn around the waist.)
 Alice bands and scrunchies - available in school material or plain navy or red.

 School hat (not to be pulled down to eyes or have writing on the rim).
 May not be worn indoors.